syncfusion-content/windowsforms-docs/WindowsForms/Menu/Overview.md

 ---
 layout: post
-title: Overview of Main Frame Bar Manager | Windows Forms | Syncfusion
+title: Overview of Windows Forms Menu control | Syncfusion
 description: The main frame manager control allows the hierarchal menu model of elements that are associated with commands and toolbars.
 platform: WindowsForms
 control: MainFrameBarManager